The Ultimate Essaouira Day Trip from Marrakech: Your Complete 2025 Guide

 • For Essaouira: Light layers (it can be surprisingly windy), sunscreen, hat, comfortable walking shoes, camera, and a light jacket even in summer.

-• For Agafay: Sun protection, light layers for temperature changes, closed shoes for desert terrain.
+• For Agafay: Sun protection, light layers for temperature changes, closed shoes for desert terrain, and a warm layer for evening if staying for sunset dinner.

-• For Sahara: Both warm and cool clothing (desert temperatures can drop by 20°C/36°F at night), sun protection, headscarf for dust, flashlight.
+• For Sahara: Both warm and cool clothing (desert temperatures can drop by 20°C at night), sun protection, headscarf for dust, and a flashlight or headlamp.

-• Dress respectfully, especially in the medina and religious sites (shoulders and knees covered).
+• Dress respectfully, especially in the medina and near religious sites (shoulders and knees covered).

 • Ask permission before photographing people, especially in rural areas.

-• Learn a few basic Arabic or French phrases (thank you, hello, how much).
+• Learn a few basic Arabic or French phrases—shukran (thank you) and salaam (hello) go a long way.

-• Familiarize yourself with general Moroccan etiquette for travelers to ensure a smooth trip.
+• Familiarize yourself with our Moroccan etiquette guide for a smoother cultural experience.

 • Carry small denominations of Moroccan dirhams for shopping and tips.

-• Stay hydrated throughout all experiences (bottled water is widely available).
+• Stay hydrated throughout all experiences—bottled water is widely available and inexpensive.

 • Be prepared for basic bathroom facilities during travel between destinations.